-(100%) dry cargo is diverted to truck.
+by truck.
+Given these uncertainties, this BCA provides one scenario that assumes the maximum amount (8.5%) of diversion by rail with the remainder (91.5%) by truck, and a second scenario that assumes all (100%) dry cargo is diverted to truck.
 The updated value of emissions for freight rail movements in the most recent USDOT BCA Guidance increases the project's cost-effectiveness when rail diversion is included, despite the assumption of a very conservative rail route that assumes a fairly high average speed and does not include stops at any switching yards between the production facility and the Port (not accounting for the associated additional hauling, idling, and dwell time/delay.)

-The project addressing these challenges will be performed in a rural Area of Persistent Poverty and Historically Disadvantaged Community of North Carolina and provide significant regional economic benefit by supporting the retention of over 2,250 jobs and the export of nearly 800,000 tons of cargo annually through the Port to support global food production.
+The project addressing these challenges will be performed in a rural Area of Persistent Poverty and Historically Disadvantaged Community of North Carolina and provides significant regional economic benefit by supporting the retention of over 2,250 jobs and the export of nearly 800,000 tons of cargo annually through the Port to support global food production.